G-Core/product-documentation/documentation/cloud/inference-at-the-edge/deploy-ai-model.md

 ---
 # Deploy an AI model

 With Gcore Inference at the Edge, you can deploy a custom AI model by uploading it from your model registry.
+In the near future, preconfigured models will also be available from Gcore's model catalog.

 <alert-element type="info" title="Info">